alexhaydock/pinewall/README.md

 ## Usage
 ### Adding custom config
 The config presented here is _mostly_ what I use in production with some notable differences.
-For security reasons, the `network`, `nftables.d`, and obviously `ppp` and `wireguard` directories are intended for demo purposes than as fully functional configs.
+For security reasons, the `network`, `nftables.d`, and obviously `ppp` and `wireguard` directories are intended for demo purposes rather than as fully functional configs.
 But hopefully this is a decent base if you want to build your own project on top of this.

 * Files go in `root/`
 * Packages go in `packages`